jocelynshek/harvard-restaurants/README.md

 # harvard-restaurants
-Data analysis about Harvard-area restaurants for Harvard Open Data Project.
+Data analysis about Harvard-area restaurants for the Harvard Open Data Project.

 The deepnote folder has all code!